cloudmesh/classes/docs/source/lesson/devops/saltstack.rst

 example, if you like to view IP address on *Ubuntu* minions (remote machines), run salt like this::

-  root@salt:~# salt -G 'os:Ubuntu' grains.get ip_interfaces:eth0
+  root@myserver:~# salt -G 'os:Ubuntu' grains.get ip_interfaces:eth0
-  salt:
+  myserver:
       - 10.23.0.162

 The similar command is ::